Have you ever had motion sickness before? You can get dizzy and nauseous and it’s not a very fun feeling.

 2. Life Will Return to Normal

 I don’t like that term.
-To me, saying this is the new normal is misleading and discouraging.
-It implies that things will always be like this where we will not be able to interact with others on a daily basis.
+To me, saying something is “the new normal” is misleading and discouraging.
+It implies that things will always be the way they are right now.

 Let me assure you that life will return to normal.

 How do I know?
 Because history tells us it does.

 The pandemic isn’t even technically over yet and most of the media coverage is focused on high gas prices and the Russia/Ukraine War.
 COVID-19 isn’t top-of-mind anymore.
 In a couple of months, it’ll be something else.